of my warm studio looking at a cold dessert in a built landscape. The plants where I live have died back or gone dormant. It’s a waiting time.

 Taking the Artist’s Way Experiential can be that beginning.
 Join us @6 pm at The Casket Arts Carriage House for free introductory class on August 29th.
 Then sign up for 12 weeks of creative exploration starting Sept 12 Full description!

+I have loved showing my new body of art to the crowds of Art A Whirlers.
 Some pieces have found new homes and others will move on to be part of my up coming shows listed below.

 See you in the studio or at the galleries